crypto-org-chain/chain-docs/docs/getting-started/send_your_first_transaction.md

 Authentication token: b74ce4590ebc9d3c2a3adace926304384ae9451f43560c9702402be53811da8b
 ```
-Then you will get the `Authentication token`, keep the token safe and it will be needed for all authorised commands.
+Then you will get the `Authentication token`, keep the token safe and it will be needed for all authorized commands.

+A pre-created Hierarchical Deterministic(HD) Wallet wallet mnemonic with funds inside are prepared for you in Devnet.
+Kindly restore the wallet by using this [mnemonic](https://github.com/crypto-com/chain/blob/master/docker/config/devnet/tendermint/mnemonics.txt) before moving on to the next step.

 ## Create Transfer & Staking Address
 - First, you should init the two `Staking` type address with the `Default` wallet you just restored: